vaibhavitoexplorer/seed-project/README.md

-# seed-project
+# Book Store
-A seed project for MEAN stack
+A seed project for any MEAN stack project